60.4.26 Replacement

 4.26.3 Process

-Once a national registration is deemed to be replaced by an international registration, the protected international registration will retain the priority date of the earlier registration with respect to the goods originally covered by the national registration.
+Once a national registration is deemed to be replaced (either fully or partially) by a protected international trade mark, the protected international trade mark will take the priority date of the earlier national registration with respect to the goods and/or services that are also covered by the national registration.

-Once replacement has been requested by the holder and has occurred, the holder need not renew the national registration in order to retain the priority date for the protected international trade mark.
-However, it would be in the interest of the holder of the international registration to renew the national registration if the international registration is still within the 5 year period during which it is dependent on the fate of the basic application or registration.
+However, it would be in the interest of the holder of the protected international trade mark to maintain the national registration if the international registration is still within the 5 year period during which it is dependent on the fate of the basic application or registration.

 The Regulations provide for the national registration to remain on the Register until it is: